How to Decide Where to Travel

-Once all of the above are done, it is time to make an itinerary, which I personally find to be one of the most enjoyable and exciting parts of the travel experience.
+Once all of the above is done, it is time to make an itinerary, which I find to be one of the most enjoyable and exciting parts of the travel experience.
 There are two itineraries to consider.
 First, is to write down the most important places, sites or experiences of a trip (approximately five) and then build my itinerary around seeing each of these highlights.
 Your itinerary will quickly fall into place if you list a few essential stops along the way.
 Look at a map and determine the best route (including factoring in travel time) to link in the sites and your itinerary is almost complete.

 Also, consider who (if anyone) you are travelling with.
 If you are solo, it is easier and faster to add more items to your daily routine, but if travelling with others, and especially with children, this will slow down your ability to move around quickly or to see a lot in a day.